BiomedicalMachineLearning/Spacell/README.md

 ## Introduction to SpaCell

-* **SpaCell** program has been developed for spatial transcriptomics dataset, which include image data and RNA expression data.
+* **SpaCell** has been developed for analysing spatial transcriptomics (ST) data, which include imaging data of tissue sections and RNA expression data across the tissue sections.
+The ST data add a novel spatial dimension to the traditional gene expression data, which derive from dissociated cells.
+The ST data also add molecular information to a typical histological image.
+Spacell is desinged to integrates the two histopathological imaging and sequencing fields, with the ultimate aim to discover novel biology and to improve histopathological diagnosis.

-* **SpaCell** implements (deep) neural network (NN) models like autoencoder, convolutional neural network (residual net), and pre-trained model for transfer-learning to train models for identifying cell types or predicting disease stages.
+* **SpaCell** implements (deep) neural network (NN) models like autoencoder, convolutional neural network (residual net), and pre-trained models with transfer-learning to identify cell types or predict disease stages.
 The NN integrates millions of pixel intensity values with thousands of gene expression measurements from spatially-barcoded spots in a tissue.

-* **SpaCell** has a comprehensive data preprocessing workflow to filter, combine, and normalise images and gene expression matrices
+Prior to model training, Spacell enables users for implement a comprehensive data preprocessing workflow to filter, combine, and normalise images and gene expression matrices.

 ## Installation